 \subsubsection{Modularity of CIs}

-Modular networks are those with densely connected groups of nodes while having weak connections between these groups.
+Modular networks possess densely connected groups of nodes with weak connections between these nodes.
 CI networks are found to have modular structures.
-For instance, air transportation networks have typical modular structures due to geographical constraints and geopolitical considerations \cite{guimera2005worldwide}.
-The modular structure of a system can be extracted through maximizing the quality function known as ``modularity'' over the possible network partitions \cite{newman2006modularity, fortunato2010community}.
-The higher modularity means denser intra-modular connections and sparser inter-modular connections.
-Inter-modular links are found essential for the system robustness, while increasing modularity may lead to decreasing robustness against cascading failures \cite{babaei2011cascading}.
+For instance, due to geographical constraints and geopolitical considerations, air transportation networks have typical modular structures \cite{guimera2005worldwide}.
+The modular structure of a system can be extracted by maximizing the quality function known as ``modularity'' over the possible network partitions \cite{newman2006modularity}.
+Higher modularity indicates the presence of denser intramodular and sparser intermodular connections.
+Intermodular links are essential for system robustness, while increasing modularity may decrease robustness against cascading failures \cite{babaei2011cascading}.